 For more differences between the roles and how they earn revenue, please read our blog EV CPO and EMSP.

 The third option is to use EV Charging to attract more customers to your primary business.
-Think about supermarkets, restaurants, or hotels offering EV Charging to get more customers.
+Consider supermarkets, restaurants, or hotels offering EV Charging to attract customers.

 You can venture into EV Charging as a Service business, take on EV fleet management or simply build the charging stations in the best locations and then sell them to other charging networks.